-We partnered up with Boomset—a leading event software—to discuss what you should look for when searching for the best event on-site event management software.
+We interviewed Boomset—a leading event software—to discuss what you should look for when searching for the best event on-site event management software.

 In this post you’ll learn